Scottie Pippen sues comedian over mansion's damage

 FORT LAUDERDALE, Fla.
-(AP) - Retired basketball star Scottie Pippen is suing a comedian whom he says trashed his Florida mansion while renting it.
+(AP) - Retired basketball star Scottie Pippen is suing a comedian who he says trashed his Florida mansion while renting it.

 The ex-Chicago Bulls star this week filed suit against Lindsay Glazer Woloshin and her husband Jacob Woloshin, saying they caused $110,000 in damages to the Hall of Famer's Fort Lauderdale mansion.